Facebook Pixel

 What Makes It Work

-- Changed priorities: Stopping at a yellow light (safety) versus weaving through traffic (haste).
+• Changed priorities: Stopping at the yellow light (safety) versus weaving through traffic (haste).

-Avoid the "mirror check" scene where a character lists their features.
-Instead, weave description into action.
+Avoid the "mirror check" scene where a character catalogues their own reflection.
+Instead, weave characterization into action and let accumulated detail do the work.

 Telling: